 top of page

-Aren't over-the counter insoles good enough?
+Aren't insoles good enough?
 Quick answer – sometimes.
-They definitely have their place, especially for minor discomfort, but they don’t address the cause of why you want to try them in the first place.
+Over-the-counter (OTC) insoles definitely have their place especially for short-term comfort and minor discomfort but they don’t address the cause of why you want to try them in the first place.

-Many people try over-the-counter insoles because their symptoms feel manageable.
-Perhaps you find yourself thinking, “it’s not that bad”.
-Maybe your heel only hurts in the morning, your arches only ache after work, or your shins only bother you when you run.
-So you buy a new pair of shoes or a cushioned insole and find it helps.
-For some, this is enough.
+Many people start with over-the-counter (OTC) insoles because their symptoms feel manageable.
+They think to themselves “it’s not that bad”, your heel only hurts in the morning, your arches ache after work or your shins only hurt when you run?
+The solution a new pair of shoes or cushioned insole.
+And for some this may be enough.

 A man sitting on the edge of his bed rubbing his sore heel